 I park up next to Bootle station and catch the train to Millom.
 Bootle is a request stop so you’ve got to stick your thumb out like a hitchhiker.
 I’ve always wanted to do that to a train, so there’s another one off my bucket list.
 Yeah, it’s not a very exciting bucket list.
 Bootle station is quite nice though…

 Bootle station may seem a very quiet place, but on 22nd March 1945, towards the end of the Second World War, it was the scene of a huge explosion.
 A freight train heading south was carrying depth charges, on the way to Liverpool, when the crew spotted that one of the wagons was on fire.
 They stopped the train and Herbert Stubbs, the fireman, managed to uncouple the burning wagon.
-The driver, Harold Goodall was going back in attempt to extinguish the fire when the load of 52 depth charges went up in a massive explosion, killing Harold, and leaving a crater 100ft long and 50ft deep.
+The driver, Harold Goodall was going back in an attempt to extinguish the fire when the load of 52 depth charges went up in a massive explosion, killing Harold, and leaving a crater 100ft long and 50ft deep.
 Due to the heroic actions of the two men, most of the depth charges were moved far enough away to prevent them exploding also.
 The crater was filled and the track repaired in only three days.
-Unfortunately, there’s no memorial here to the event.
+Unfortunately, there’s no memorial here to Harold and the event.

 The train arrives, I flag it down with a little inner surge of excitement, and it takes me to Millom.
 From Millom station I walk down Lancashire Road to the coast, and pick up where I left off last time.
 The route starts with a narrow path along a bank, with Black Combe and its sister hills to my right.